cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/auth.js)

-As you can see, we’re using the same secret to generate our Bearer tokens, and we’re also setting them to expire in 30 minutes (or 1800 seconds).
+As you can see, we're using the same secret to generate our Bearer tokens, and we're also setting them to expire in 30 minutes (or 1800 seconds).
 We can now finish our token route:

 ```javascript
 import { generateAccessToken } from "./auth.js";